Will Holmgren, University of Arizona, 2014-2016.

 Must be localized or UTC will be assumed.

-pressure : None, float, or array-like, default None
+pressure : float, or array-like, optional

 :py:func:`pvlib.atmosphere.alt2pres` and ``self.altitude``.

-temperature : None, float, or array-like, default 12
+temperature : float or array-like, default 12

 kwargs